Henrietta Vinton Davis: Biography

-Educational background

 Henrietta was educated in the public schools.

 Career

-Teaching
+Early work

 At the early age of fifteen, she passed the necessary examination and was awarded the position of a teacher in the public schools of Maryland.
 After a period of time teaching in Maryland, Davis moved to Louisiana to teach.
 She later returned to Maryland to care for her ailing mother.
 She had the certificate of the Board of Education.

-Administrative Work

 In 1878, while still in her late teens, she became the first African-American woman to be employed by the Office of the Recorder of Deeds in Washington, D.C.; she worked as a copyist under George A. Sheridan.
 In 1881, noted abolitionist, civil rights activist, and Davis' family friend Frederick Douglass was appointed Recorder of Deeds.

-Drama and Performances
+Acting

 In the early 1880s, Davis began elocution and dramatic art lessons under the tutelage of Marguerite Saxton of Washington.
 On April 25, 1883, she was introduced by Frederick Douglass before a distinguished integrated audience.
 She appeared in performances in New London, Connecticut; New York state, Boston, Massachusetts; and "more than a dozen of the larger cities of the Eastern and Middle States".

 During the summer of 1883, Davis (under the management of James Monroe Trotter and William H. Dupree) made a tour of Boston, Worcester, and New Bedford, Massachusetts; Providence and Newport, Rhode Island; Hartford and New Haven, Connecticut; and New York City and Albany.

 During this time she continued perfecting her craft under Professor Edwin Lawrence of New York and Rachael Noah of Boston.
 She also attended the Boston School of Oratory.

 Her performances consisted of performing a diverse spectrum of works: from Paul Laurence Dunbar's Negro dialects to such plays as Romeo and Juliet, As You Like It; "Mary Queen of Scots"; "Cleopatra's Dying Speech"; "The Battle" by Friedrich Schiller; and "How Tom Sawyer Got His Fence Whitewashed" by Mark Twain.
 She is considered the first African American after Ira Aldridge to have successfully performed Shakespeare.
 On January 17, 1884, she appeared before a crowded house in Melodeon Hall, Cincinnati, Ohio.
 From 1884 to 1886, she appeared in various Shakespearean and classical tragedy roles with John A. Arneaux's troupe in New York City.

 In 1893 Davis started her own company in Chicago, traveled to the Caribbean, and collaborated on writing Our Old Kentucky Home with distinguished journalist and future Garveyite John Edward Bruce.

 Throughout her entire career, Davis only performed in four full-length productions: Damon and Pythias (1884), Dessalines (1893), Our Old Kentucky Home (1898), and Henri Christophe (1912).